 Most people claim that our trained medical personnel make the hydration experience nearly painless, or that they only felt a slight “pinch” when the needle breaks the skin.
 For those that are seriously nervous about the process being uncomfortable, we offer a topical anesthetic to numb the injection site (for a small fee).
 Once the IV has started, most people enjoy the cooling sensation as the fluids enter their body.

-What kinds of medicine can you put in the IVs?
+What kinds of medicine and vitamins can you put in the IVs?

-We have a medicine for anti-headache/body ache, nausea, upset stomach/heartburn, B complex vitamins, amino acids, B-12, a liver detox vitamin, magnesium, thiamine, taurine, vitamin C, and vitamin D.
+We have medicine and vitamins for anti-headache/body ache, nausea, upset stomach/heartburn, B complex vitamins, amino acids, B-12, a liver detox vitamin, magnesium, thiamine, taurine, vitamin C, and vitamin D.

 What are the qualifications of the Hydralive staff?

 Every member of our staff, with the exception of our admin team, is made up of board certified/state licensed medical healthcare professionals.
-Your treatment will be administered by a RN, and all of our treatment protocols are overseen and ordered by a board certified physician.
+Your treatment will be administered by a registered nurse (RN), and all of our treatment protocols are overseen by a board certified physician.